-Within three years I was fired from my job as a team-building director, and I decided to begin my own consulting firm.
+Within three years, I was fired from my job as a team-building director, and I decided to begin my consulting firm.
 I ventured on my own.
 No budget.
 No cash.
 Like any entrepreneur, I had a laptop and ideas.
-In two weeks, I got my first check to run a college orientation.
-The rest, as they say, is history.
+I got my first check to run a college orientation; in two weeks, the rest, as they say, is history.

 These are typical concerns.
 In his book, Managing Corporate Lifecycles, Ichak Adizes notes that when a company transitions into a new stage, it reaches a point where it needs to think differently.
 This makes complete sense to me – you encounter a problem, solve it, learn from it, and move on.

-The trouble is when business owners get caught up in “cul-de-sac problems” where they drive around in circles.
+The trouble is when business owners get caught up in “cul-de-sac problems,” driving around in circles.
 Management starts to feel incapable, and the organization soon loses trust in the leadership.

 If my journey has taught me anything, it’s that those passionate to run businesses need to decide what they want to be and embrace the road ahead.
 Change is a powerful thing, but it never means that you need to leave behind your identity.
 You can always grow something that you still recognize years later.